Weekend winter weather has power companies on high alert in the Midlands

 RELATED: Winter storm watch issued for three Midlands counties ahead of potential weather this weekend

-Hew went on to say that crews work throught the year to avoid that.
+"It only takes about a quarter inch [of ice] to damage power lines," said Long.

-He says preparation is key, advising homeowners have a flashlight, first aid kit, non-perishable food and bottled water on hand in case of the loss of power.
+Long says preparation is key, advising homeowners to have a flashlight, first aid kit, non-perishable food and bottled water on hand in case they lose power.

-"You just have to prepared for a worst case scenario, just like we are preparing for a potential worse case scenario and preparing for the best, " said Long.
+"You just have to be prepared for a worst case scenario, just like we are preparing for a potential worse case scenario and hoping for the best, " said Long.